Torahime3/FC_Freecube/README.md

 - [x] Fix music transmitter not cancelling when quit plot
 - [x] Player can ignite tnt in other plot with flame bow
 - [x] Ignore case sensitivity in the command system
+- [x] Fix hours not changing when player put 12
+- [x] Fix the double message when player get teleported to the spawn of plot (preference called twice or more)
+- [x] Fix the permissions on the entity generator and the pvp areas
+- [x] Fix the chat system (broadcast)
+- [ ] Fix the music transmitter (and maybe the entity generator and pvp areas, could not create more than one line in inventory)

 ## TODO

 - [x] Data storage system
 - [x] Request lifecycle management
-- [x] Fix the permissions on the entity generator and the pvp areas
-- [x] Fix the chat system (broadcast)
 - [x] Manage pvp zones, and decide whether to be active only with blunt or ranged weapons
-- [ ] Fix the music transmitter (and maybe the entity generator and pvp areas, could not create more than one line in inventory)
-- [ ] Fix the double message when player get teleported to the spawn of plot (preference called twice or more)
+- [x] Setname on the plot
 - [ ] Friend system
 - [ ] Rank system
 - [ ] Report system
 - [ ] Fast editing system (SpeedEdit, Voxelsniper, etc...)
-- [ ] Setname on the plot
-- [ ] Fix when player put the hours to 12 it doesn't change
--

 ## Original Features

 - [x] All the new blocks of the 1.20